harrior/arrival_clojure_test_task/README.md

 App will be started on http://localhost:8080/testapp

 ## Description
-This app consists of two part - frontend and backend.
+This application consists of two parts - frontend and backend.
-Frontend created with using ClojureScript, Reagent and Re-Frame.
+The frontend is built using ClojureScript, Reagent and Re-Frame.
-Frontend gives an interface for read and create new orders.
-Orders storaged on backend.
+Frontend provides an interface for reading and creating new orders.
+Orders are stored on the server.

-Connection with backend relised throught HTTP and RESTful API.
+Connection with backend released through HTTP and RESTful API.

 Backend created with using Clojure, Compojure (as a router) and web-server Jetty.
 Realised two endpoints:
 >GET "/api/order/list"

-Return list of all orders from storage on JSON format.
+Return a list of all orders from storage on JSON format.

-Exampele:
+Examples:
 ```
 [
     {